Garmin Canada to Expand Cochrane HQ, Creating 200 New Jobs

 Before starting a new job in Alberta, it’s very likely that you will be asked to sign an employment contract.

-In many cases, these agreements take away key protections that would otherwise be available to non-unionized workers.
+In many cases, these agreements take away key protections that would otherwise be available to non-unionized workers in the province.

-Your employer might attempt to limit your severance package to a few weeks’ pay, or add a clause that gives them the ability to make significant changes to your job.
+Your employer might attempt to limit your severance pay to a few weeks’ pay, or add a clause that gives them the ability to make significant changes to your job.

-WATCH: Employment lawyer Lior Samfiru explains the five things workers need to know about employment contracts on an episode of the Employment Law Show.
+WATCH: Employment lawyer Lior Samfiru explains the five things workers need to know about employment contracts on the Employment Law Show.

 LEARN MORE